Keys on the seat. Door closed. No spare anywhere nearby.

 • Underground condo and office building parkades

-• Residential driveways - keys inside, garage door also not accessible
+• Residential driveways, keys inside and the garage not accessible either

-Once you are back in the car, a few simple habits eliminate most lockout risk:
+Once you are back in the car, a few simple habits remove most of the lockout risk:

 • Keep a spare key at home or with a trusted person nearby

-• Use one designated hook or spot for your keys - same place every time
+• Use one set spot or hook for your keys, the same place every time

 • If your car has keyless entry, replace the fob battery at the first sign of reduced range